jessonfoo/p001/week_3/1_code_combat/readme.md

 // ATTACK!
 ```

-###2.
-Initial Solution
+## Release 2: Initial Solution
 Translate your pseudocode into code and see if it achieves the goals.
 If it doesn't quite work, modify it.
 Once you achieve each of the goals in each part, paste your successful code into your file.

+Repeat releases 1 and 2 for each mission.

-###3.
-Answer the following:
+## Release 3: Answer the following questions
-When you are finished with all of the levels, answer the following questions.
+When you are finished with all of the campaigns, answer the following questions.
 You may want to look at some resources on JavaScript before answering.
   - What is `this` referring to?
 Think programming-wise rather than in the terms of the game.
   - What does the `()` do in JavaScript?
   - What is the point of the semicolons?

-## Reflect
+## Release 4: Reflect
-In the reflection section of your 'my_solution.js` file, reflect on your learning.
-Use the [reflection guidelines](../reflection_guidelines.md).. ***NOTE: Reflections are mandatory!***
+In the reflection section of your 'my_solution.js` file, reflect on your learning using the [reflection guidelines](../reflection_guidelines.md). ***NOTE: Reflections are mandatory!***